 Josh Gottheimer represents New Jersey's Fifth Congressional District in the northernmost part of the state, which includes parts of Bergen, Passaic, Sussex, and Warren counties.
 He was sworn in on January 3, 2017.

-In Congress, Josh serves on the House Financial Services Committee where he works on three Subcommittees: National Security, International Development, and Monetary Policy Subcommittee, the Capital Markets, Securities, and Investments Subcommittee, and the Diversity and Inclusion Subcommittee.
+In Congress, Josh serves on the House Financial Services Committee where he works on three Subcommittees: National Security, International Development and Monetary Policy Subcommittee, the Investor Protection, Entrepreneurship, and Capital Markets Subcommittee, and the Diversity and Inclusion Subcommittee.